 Violations of this policy do not include customary athletic events, contests or competitions that are sponsored by an educational institution or any activity or conduct that furthers the goals of a legitimate educational curriculum or legitimate extracurricular program.

-Parents or students who would like to provide an anonymous report to the school regarding bullying, illegal activity, or suspected abuse can do so by clicking here, mailing a note to the school, addressing it to the attention of the headmaster.
+Parents or students who would like to provide an anonymous report to the school regarding bullying, illegal activity, or suspected abuse can do so by reporting the problem here, mailing a note to the school, addressing it to the attention of the headmaster.
 We encourage anyone who has such concerns to report them, either anonymously or in person.